PCB Assembly Graphic

 Overmolding and Insert Molding with Protoshop

 Overmolding allows design engineers to achieve multiple functional requirements within a single part that would be impossible to meet without both a rigid substrate and an overmolded elastomer.
-Challenges include the importance of material selection to ensure proper bonding of the elastomer overmold to the substrate and including proper shutoffs in the substrate to constrain the elastomer during overmolding.
+Manufacturing challenges include the importance of material selection to ensure proper bonding of the elastomer overmold to the substrate and including proper shutoffs in the substrate to constrain the elastomer during overmolding.
 Insert molding provides design engineers with the ability to integrate metal parts with plastic.
 Capturing the metal insert in the mold and adjusting for partially constrained part shrinkage requires experienced mold fabricators.

 Protoshop has successfully built prototype molds for hundreds of challenging overmolded and insert molded parts.
-Allow us to lend our extensive expertise to review your part design.
+Allow us to lend our extensive industry expertise to review your part design.
 We will identify any opportunities for improvement so your overmolded and insert molded parts meet functional requirements the first time.
 At Protoshop, we offer much more than an automated review of your part model.
 After a detailed review by one of our experienced engineers, we will meet with you online to review a report of our observations, explain why the observations should be adjusted, and answer any questions you may have.
 Our personal approach to assisting our customers is unique among prototype molding service providers.
 It is a critical service we offer as it better ensures the success of every prototype mold we build.

 Hear From Our Satisfied Customers